jetstreamapp/soql-parser-js/README.md

 **General Utility**

-Many of hte utility functions are provided to easily determine the shape of specific data since there are many variations.
-If you are using Typescript in strict mode, you can use these to narrow types with if statements.
+Many of hte utility functions are provided to easily determine the shape of specific data since there are many variants.
+If you are using Typescript in strict mode, you can use these to narrow your types.

 | Function                                | Description                                                                                                                                                                                                             | Arguments                                                                   |
 | --------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------- |